-When making a Will in New South Wales, you make a a written declaration describing how your property will be disposed of after your death.
-It allows you to dispose of your assets and other possessions to which you are entitled at the time of your death to your nominated beneficiaries and your creditors; otherwise, your property will be disposed of based on a statutory formula.
+Making a will in New South Wales involves making a written declaration describing how your property will be disposed of after your death.
+This allows you to leave your assets and any other possessions to which you are entitled at the time of your death to nominated beneficiaries.
+When a person dies without a will, their property is disposed of based on a statutory formula.

 The legal requirements for making a will in New South Wales are strict; it is recommended that you have a lawyer assist you with writing your will.
 The NSW Trustee & Guardian, a government body, will write your will for free for you if you appoint them as your executor, in which case they will charge fees for administering your estate.

-The rules for preparing a will are contained in the Succession Act 2006.
+The rules for making a will in New South Wales are contained in the Succession Act 2006.

 Legal requirements for making a will in New South Wales

-If you do not have a valid will, you will be an ‘intestate‘ when you die.
+If you do not have a valid will, you will die as an ‘intestate‘.
 This means your property will be distributed amongst your relatives (or to the State itself) based on a formula in the Succession Act 2006 (NSW).

-You must satisfy a number of legal requirements in order for your will to be valid.
+You must satisfy a number of legal requirements when making a will in New South Wales in order for your will to be valid.
 If you do not satisfy all of these requirements, the Supreme Court may still conclude that a document is your will if, having regard to any evidence relating to the execution of that document or your testamentary intentions, it is satisfied that you intended for that document to be your will.
 The requirements are: